25 Oct How to Seed Your Lawn

 In the past, Sod University has discussed that fall is the optimum time to lay sod during the year for warm season grasses.
 The same is true if you choose to seed your lawn for cool season grasses.
 First, however, it is important to know the difference between warm and cool season grass varieties.
-Popular warm season grass varieties include zoysiagrass, bermudagrass, and St. Augustinegrass while popular cool season varieties include ryegrass, tall fescue, and bluegrass.
+Popular warm season grass varieties include zoysiagrass, bermudagrass and St. Augustinegrass while popular cool season varieties include ryegrass, tall fescue and bluegrass.
+However, there is no such thing as St. Augustine seed.
 This week, Sod University discusses a cheaper and slightly less labor-intensive option to laying sod for homeowners specifically located in and above the transition zone: seeding your lawn.

 Making the Decision to Seed Your Lawn